farukbeygo/pass_generators/README.md

 # Password Generator

 This is a simple password generator GUI application written in Python.
-It allows users to generate random passwords of varying lengths and complexity.

 ## Installation